maxmoro/MSDS_DoingDataScience_HW/readme.md

 This repository contains the homework made by Max Moro for the Doing Data Science class for the Master in Data Science program at Southern Methodist Universitu (MSU)

+Topics Included

+-   folder HW01; Basic R - Vector opertions, randome nubmers, math..

+-   folder HW02: Air Polluation Data, Cars Data,

+-   folder HW03: Datasets manipulation (credits to FiveThirthyEight,Ceasar0301, and Dale Barr)

 For any question, please contact (<massimiliano.moro@gmail.com>)

-Source of material usind in this projct:
+Source of material used in this projct:

 -   FiveThirthyEight data sources: <https://github.com/rudeboybert/fivethirtyeight>